 As a result of conflicting points of view and pressures within the United States, the official American position on partition tended to be somewhat uncertain and unclear in the early weeks of the General Assembly session, but eventually the United States came out solidly in support of partition.
-On the one side, the Joint Chiefs of Staff and the State Department advised against supporting partition for fear that it would endanger Western political and strategic interests in the Middle East by alienating the Arabs and promoting the growth of Russian influence in the area and that it would also threaten access to the vast Arab oil resources so vital to America's allies in Europe.
-The State Department reminded President Truman of Roosevelt's earlier promise to the Arabs that the United States would consult with them before any final decisions were made over Palestine.
-The military advised the President of America's inability, at that particular time, to send more than purely token military forces to Palestine if serious trouble broke out there.13

-On the other side, Truman's religious and humanitarian feelings had already influenced him to adopt a "generally sympathetic attitude toward Jewish aspirations."
+On the one side, the Joint Chiefs of Staff and the State Department advised against supporting partition for fear that it would endanger Western political and strategic interests in the Middle East by alienating the Arabs and promoting the growth of Russian influence in the area and that it would also threaten access to the vast Arab cil resources against and promoting in Europa.
+The State Depart oil resources so vital to America's allies in Europe.
+The State Depart-ment reminded President Truman of Roosevelt's earlier promise to the Arabs that the United States would consult with them before any final decisions were made over Palestine.
+The military advised the President of America's inability, at that particular time, to send more than purely token military forces to Palestine if serious trouble broke out there.13 token military forces to Palestine if serious trouble broke out there.13 On the other side, Truman's religious and humanitarian feelings had already influenced him to adopt a "generally sympathetic attitude toward Jewish aspirations."
 14 He felt sorry for the Jewish refugees and believed that a Jewish state would relieve their sufferings.
 He also agreed with the Zionist contention that a Jewish country could help improve the economic well-being of the Arabs throughout the Middle East.
 Despite warnings to the contrary from American diplomatic and military experts and from the Arabs, Truman believed that partition was a "practicable" solution that could be achieved "without bloodshed."
-15 Not only Jewish leaders, but many Americans and most of the press tended to discount Arab threats of violence against any partition scheme.
-16 throughout the country.
+15 Not only Jewish leaders, but many Americans and most of the press tended to discount Arab threats of violence against any partition scheme.16 Tremendous political and personal pressures were put to bear on Truman in support of partition.
+At this stage, the vast lobbying and propaganda facilities built up by the Zionists over the years came into action.
+An enormous amount of Zionist literature was distributed action.
+An enormous amount of Zionist literature was distributed throughout the country.
 Numerous conferences and meetings were organized.
-Special efforts were made to influence key leaders in the fields of the arts, education, religion, and politics.
-The As a result of these efforts, an overwhelming majority of Americans, having been repeatedly exposed over the years to effective Zionist propaganda and knowing little or nothing about the concerns of the State Department and the military with the broader political and security interests of the United States in the Middle East, were strongly pro-partition.
+Special efforts were made to influence key leaders in the fields of the arts, education, religion, and politics.17 As a result of these efforts, an overwhelming majority of Americans, having been repeatedly exposed over the years to effective Zionist propaganda and knowing little or nothing about the concerns of the State Department and the military with the broader political and security interests of the United States in the Middle East, were strongly pro-partition.
 American politicians, including Truman, found it difficult to ignore these pressures and popular attitudes.
 Only a few men, such as Secretary of the Navy James Forrestal, recognizing the dangers to American interests that could arise from allowing partisan politics to determine major aspects of American foreign policy, attempted unsuccessfully to keep the Palestine question out of politics.
-Arab propaganda efforts, on the other hand, were too feeble to affect the situation in any way.
-The feeble to affect the situation in any way.
-18
+Arab propaganda efforts, on the other hand, were too feeble to affect the situation in any way.18 While the Arabs largely limited their propaganda activities outside of the Middle East to the United States and Britain, the Zionists vigorously pressed their own propaganda in many European and Latin